-On-Board Link W914 Dehum or Harmony (R to DS) Onboard link W914, is a clippable connection between terminals R and DS on the integrated control.
-W914 must be cut when the furnace is installed with either the Harmony III zone control or a thermostat which features humidity control.
-If the link is left intact the PMW signal fromHarmony III control will be blocked and also lead to controldamage.
-Refer to TABLE 20 for operation sequence in applications including EL296DFV, a thermostat which features humidity control and a single-speed outdoor unit.
-TABLE 21 gives the operation sequence in applications with a twospeed outdoor unit.
+On-Board Link W914 Dehum

+On-board link W914, is a clippable connection between terminals R and DS on the integrated control.
+W914 must be cut when the furnace is installed with a thermostat which features humidity control.
+If the link is not cut, terminal "DS" will remain energized not allowing the blower to reduce to low cool speed upon a call for dehumidification.